MicrosoftDocs/intellicode/docs/faq.md

 For C# developers, IntelliCode can learn patterns from your code.
 This means IntelliCode can make recommendations on code that isn’t in the open-source domain, for example, methods in your own utility classes or domain-specific library calls.
 For more information, see [IntelliCode models based on your code FAQ](custom-models.md).

 > [!NOTE]
 > For models trained on open-source projects, IntelliCode doesn't collect any user-defined code.
 For models that learn patterns from your code, IntelliCode only collects the minimum data required to create the model.
 We keep the trained models secured, and only you and those you choose to share them with can access them.
 Your model and what it’s learned about your code stays private to you.
-For more information, see [What is sent to Microsoft to create my model](custom-models.md#what-is-sent) and the question about [privacy](#privacy).
+For more information, see [Data and privacy](custom-models.md#data-and-privacy) and the question about [privacy](#privacy).

 ## Q: How good are the IntelliCode completion suggestions?